 For the final post in this series, we take a look at the steps Elder Services of the Merrimack Valley took to become AgeSpan.
+Did you miss the first two posts in this series?
+Read them here and here.

 After making the initial decision to rebrand, ESMV-NS launched a Request for Proposals (RFP) process to procure the services of a brand consultant with experience working with nonprofit organizations, a knowledge of the geographic area, and proven expertise in helping established organizations rebrand while maintaining vital components of its trusted identity.
 ESMV-NS selected Cleveland Design, a Boston-based graphic design and marketing agency.
 In partnership with Cleveland Design, ESMV-NS began the process of creating a more flexible, adaptive and inclusive identity, appropriately capturing the work we did without losing our mission, values or culture.